Forgery Defense Lawyers in Nassau County

 - Currency, stamps, securities, or other government-issued value instruments

 - Stocks, bonds, or other documents used to represent a claim against an organization

 Simple forgery is considered a Class A misdemeanor in New York, which means you will face up to a year in prison and a fine of up to $1,000.
 Because this is a high-level misdemeanor, it’s not uncommon for prosecutors to push for these maximum penalties.
 Having an attorney on your side can help you fight back against your charges and work to reach a resolution to your case that reflects your best interests.

+Second degree forgery is the first felony-level classification and the penalties become much more serious.
+Second degree forgery is a Class D felony, which means a conviction could warrant up to seven years in prison and a fine of up to $5,000.
 Finally, first degree forgery is a Class C felony, meaning you could face a prison sentence of up to 15 years and a fine of up to $5,000, or double your gain from the acts for which you are convicted, whichever is higher.

 Those who are convicted of criminal acts have additional consequences to consider as well.
 Criminal convictions stay on your personal public record for the rest of your life, and could make it difficult to seek employment, obtain a loan, and more.
 Those convicted of a felony also could lose some of their rights, including the right to vote and the right to own a firearm.
-Don’t face these intense consequences without first obtaining assistance from a skilled lawyer.
+Don’t face these intense consequences without first obtaining assistance from a skilled Nassau County forgery defense lawyer.

-Contact Foley & Griffin, LLP today to get high-quality counsel for your forgery charges!
+Contact Foley Griffin, LLP today to get high-quality counsel for your forgery charges!

 “Their experience, knowledge, and professionalism helped guide me to a successful outcome”- T.T.